evermind/docker-froxlor/README.md

 - Using busybox+openrc as minimal, sysv+docker compatible init system
 - pre-configured system for froxlor
 - debian auto-updates (via cron-apt)
-- external database, external ftp server, allowing independent rolling-updates
+- external database, external ftp(s) server, allowing independent rolling-updates

 The container contains a config that matches with Froxlor 0.10.6.
 It might change over time, required changes can be reviewed at https://config.froxlor.org/?distribution=debian_buster&from=0.10.6&to=9999&submit=